vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 <pre>--bridge-network <i>port_group_or_logical_switch_name</i></pre>

-If you do not specify `--bridge-network` or if you specify an invalid port group or logical switch name, `vic-machine create` fails and suggests valid port groups or or logical switches.
+If you do not specify `--bridge-network` or if you specify an invalid port group or logical switch name, `vic-machine create` fails and suggests valid port groups or logical switches.

 ### Bridge Network Range <a id="bridge-range"></a>